Dr. Harris specializes in caring for people with gastrointestinal malignancies including hepatobiliary and pancreatic cancer.

 Gastrointestinal cancers including liver, bile duct, pancreas, colon, rectal, anal, gastric, esophageal, and neuroendocrine tumors.

-- Assistant Professor, Division of Oncology, University of Washington School of Medicine
+- Associate Professor, Division of Oncology, University of Washington School of Medicine

 - BS: Brown University, Providence, RI